 The child support changes, which are the first since the 2019 changes to reflect the change in maintenance taxation, are fairly modest.
-Most of them are technical or “housekeeping” changes, but there are two substantive changes to note:
+Most of them are technical or “housekeeping” changes, but there are substantive changes to the interest rate.

 Interest on Child Support Arrears